jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
-      Jade's template debugging is quite verbose, so it's disabled by default, but you can enable it with this setting if citizen is failing to start due to template parsing errors and you need additional info.
+      Pug's template debugging is quite verbose, so it's disabled by default, but you can enable it with this setting if citizen is failing to start due to template parsing errors and you need additional info.
     </td>
   </tr>
   <tr>